fluentrobotics/hst_combo/README.md

 ### Dependency Requirement
  * Ubuntu22.04, [docker](https://github.com/fluentrobotics/ros-devcontainer/tree/humble-cu118) is highly recommend.
 Select the repository branch according to your requirement.
- * Python3.10, `peotry` is highly recommend as the python virtual environment management tool.
+ * Python3.10, `poetry` is highly recommend as the python virtual environment management tool.
 The `poetry` will be installed automatically in the dockerfile. `Anaconda3` is not recommended because there might be some conflict between `ROS` packages and `Anaconda3` env.
  * ROS2 Humble
- * Python dependet packages are shown in `pyproject.toml` in `hst_node` and `Multi-human_Skeleton_RGBD`.
+ * Python dependent packages are shown in `pyproject.toml` in `hst_node` and `Multi-human_Skeleton_RGBD`.
 You can use `poetry` to install them.
     * `poetry shell` to start poetry integrated shell, then `poetry install` to install dependecies and virtual environment automatically.

 ### Run